-To ensure survival on Mars colonists will need to obtain power producing machines.
+To ensure survival on Mars colonists need to obtain power producing machines.
 These power producing machines come in several forms and provide energy to colonist bases and vehicles.
-Currently there are 4 types of these machines that the player will be able to construct.
+Currently there are 4 types of these machines that players are able to construct.
 Each type has its own advantages and disadvantages so it will be up to the colonists to decide which method suits them the best in the environment that they have decided to build their base upon.

 Wind Turbines - A passive energy generator that relies on the wind and places great importance on where it's built.